Hospitalized Native American’s waist-length hair cut without permission

 Males’ hair is preserved for life

-Janis told FOX31 his brother had hair down past his waist when he came to Aurora to be treated for blood clots in his abdominal area.
+Keith Janis told Nexstar’s KDVR that his brother had hair down past his waist when he came to Aurora to be treated for blood clots in his abdominal area.

 “And we use that power at times like this, when times are hard, and they robbed him of that,” Oyuhpe Tokala Society member Reddog said.